Introducing a new platform for strategic growth

 Not all forecasting is expense related.
 You can also forecast your revenue by building a comprehensive revenue model.
 This way, you’ll have a better understanding of how bookings will be attained and the costs associated with hitting your revenue targets.

-Remember: Budgeting and forecasting aren’t the same thing!
-They’re both useful in certain scenarios.
+It’s crucial to understand the difference between budget and forecast.
+They’re both useful, but in different scenarios.
 Budgets are a great tool to control how you allocate resources to shorter-term projects, and for individual contributors.
 Forecasts are more flexible and help with long-term planning.

-Together, these tools will help you track and manage your startup’s revenue and expenses.
+Together, budgets and forecasts will help you track and manage your startup’s revenue and expenses.

 Related Posts